liuuuk311/liuuuk311.github.io/_pages/about.md

 Coding has always been my passion, so I'm thrilled to help you out with your project.

 During my career, I worked on several projects.
-Here are some of the most recent ones:
-* Designed a responsive website for a professional psychologist
-* Developed a script to scrape specific data from multiple sites
-* Developed custom Telegram bot for scraping newspapers articles and through AI get a summary of them
-* Set up a Wordpress website for a private transport company
-* Developed a Telegram bot for object detection & object recognition
-* Developed a RESTful API service using Node.js and MongoDB
-* Designed and implemented a beautiful looking BI dashboard for a UK startup

-If you want to know more about me or my past projects, please feel free to contact me or visit my LinkedIn profile.
+If you want to know more about my past projects, visit my portfolio page.
+Please feel free to contact me or visit my LinkedIn profile, if you would like to have more info.

 As you can see, I have a pretty broad skill set, and I'm always ready for new challenging projects.